Yasukutsu Hachiman Shrine (Yamagata Prefecture) is home to the only three-story pagoda in the Okitama region, but its history is shrouded in mystery

 Currently, the area boasts a concentration of tourist attractions, including burial mounds dating from the Asuka to Nara periods, a shrine, and a three-story pagoda.
 The surrounding area has been developed into a park, and a roadside station is located across the road, making it a must-visit tourist spot when you're in Takahata Town

-As you can see the three-story pagoda stands out against the rape blossoms and cherry blossoms in full bloom at Mahoroba Furunosato Historical Park recommend visiting in the spring
+As you can see in the photo,the three-story pagoda against the backdrop of rapeseed blossoms and cherry blossoms in full bloom at Mahoroba Ancient Village Historical Parkyou can seethe springrecommend visiting in

 Akutsu Hachiman Shrine <Information>